Do you know how to have a conversation?

 There’s power in a real conversation.
 Power that can be used for good or for ill.

-There’s film footage of him walking down a line of soldiers, shaking each man’s hand.
+I've seen film footage of him walking down a line of soldiers.

-When he took a man’s hand, he held it firmly, for several seconds.
+Shaking each man’s hand.
+When he took a man’s hand, he held it firmly.

 Half-facing you, half-facing down the line.
-But his eyes locked onto yours, and held them there.
+But his eyes locked onto yours, and held you there.
 Unblinking.

 Getting the measure of the man.